Eulanda/EulandaConnect/docs/functions/Format-Xml.md

 # Format-Xml

 ## SYNOPSIS
-Formats an XML string or file by applying indentation and encoding.
+This PowerShell function formats or beautifies an XML string or file by applying indentation and encoding.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Format-Xml.ps1).

 ## SYNTAX